77Rev/77Rev/README.md

 For the MSc thesis I constructed a new, general EFT model for non-Abelian gauge theories with many (N_f > 6) fermions.
 It is an extension of ChPT with a light scalar particle using the most general form of coupling.

-I will have my final exam in 2026 January or February.

 ### 💾 Technical Skills
 - Bash
 - C/C++